 You will be charged a corkage fee if pouring the wine you brought in the main dining room.
 These corkage fees vary by cruise line but typically range between $15-$25 per bottle.

-Meanwhile, you can enjoy it from your cabin at no charge whatsoever.
-Your stateroom attendant will happily deliver wine glasses to your room and even an ice bucket to chill champagne.
+Meanwhile, you can enjoy your own wine from your cabin at no charge whatsoever.
+Your stateroom attendant will happily deliver wine glasses to your room and will even deliver an ice bucket to chill champagne.

 Pro Tip: How To Bring Beer Onboard a Cruise Too!

-If you’re beer drinkers like us, you may want to know how you can legally bring beer aboard with you instead of wine.
+If you’re beer drinkers like us, you may want to know how you can legally bring beer on a cruise instead of wine.
 A few cruise lines do permit you to bring your own beer onboard, although it is rare.
 Disney is one of the only major cruise lines that allow it in their official policy, permitting passengers to carry on six beers per person.

 9) Unlimited Beverage Packages on Cruises Can Be Worth It

 Many cruise lines now offer all-you-can-drink packages.
-These unlimited drink packages can seem expensive on the surface, but ultimately all-you-care-to-drink packages can actually be fantastic value if you tend to tip back a few while cruising.
+These unlimited drink packages can seem expensive on the surface, but all-you-care-to-drink packages can actually be fantastic value for those who tend to tip back a few while cruising.
 Unlimited beverage packages are a trend in the cruising industry that began about five years ago.
 Now Celebrity, Princess, Royal Caribbean, Holland America, most Norwegian ships, and many Carnival ships offer some sort of alcohol drink package.

-Each drink package varies on the alcohol included, but most of these packages tend to be generous in their offerings, even including top shelf liquors.
-Some of the cruise drink packages also include specialty coffees, soft drinks, and other non-alcoholic drinks to help you recover the next day.
+Each cruise drink package varies on exactly what alcohol included.
+But most of these unlimited cruise drink packages tend to be generous in their offerings, even including top shelf liquors.
+Some of the cruise drink packages further include specialty coffees, soft drinks, and other non-alcoholic drinks to help you recover the next day.

-Cruise beverage packages range in price from about $45-$90, per day.
+Cruise beverage packages range in price from about $45-$90, per day, depending on the cruise line and the specific package.
 For example, Carnival currently promotes their CHEERS drink package for $51.95 per day + 15% gratuities.
-So a 7-day cruise, such a package would add up to a total of $418.20.
-Again, this seems very pricey, but we’ll further show you how it could be worth it.
+So for a 7-day cruise, such a package would add up to a total of $418.20.
+Again, this seems very pricey, but we’ll further show you how it can be worth it.

 All of the different cruise lines’ beverage packages differ in price.
 Here is a comparison with prices for some the most popular cruise lines.
 The cruise drink package policies and prices do change, so be sure to confirm details before your cruise.